jurinho17-sv/my-portfolio-astro/src/content/posts/05-cs61a-week4.md

 Okay, this is it for Week4!

-It's 2:30 AM now already.
+It's 2:30AM now already.

-Let me go to bed and sleep 😴
+I'm going to get some sleep 😴

 Cuz a new week is coming!